miguelsmuller/study-tailwind-dashboard-jigsaw/README.md

 <br>

 ## **PREVIEWING**
-To quickly preview your site, use the serve command and access the address http://localhost:8000 in the browser :
+To quickly preview your site, use the serve command and access the address **http://localhost:8000** in the browser:
 **`$ ./vendor/bin/jigsaw serve`**

 You can also optionally specify the environment and port to serve like so:
 **`$ ./vendor/bin/jigsaw serve production --port=8080`**

 <br>

 ## **EDINTING**
 As we are using Laravel Mix to compile your assets (which is included in the default Jigsaw setup), we can use Browsersync by simply running:
 **`$ npm run watch`**

 <br>